Ivan Righini: 2016–17 season

 Righini opened the 2016–17 figure skating season with a tenth-place finish at the 2016 CS Finlandia Trophy and an eleventh-place finish at the 2016 Trophée de France.

 He then went on to win his fourth consecutive national title at the 2017 Italian Championships.

 Righini was selected to compete at the 2017 Winter Universiade where he placed fifth.

 He would then go to place twelfth at the 2017 European Championships.
 Although selected to compete at the 2017 World Championships, Righini withdrew due to a long-term nagging injury.
 He was replaced by Matteo Rizzo.

 2017–18 season

 Righini began the 2017–18 figure skating season with an eleventh-place finish at the 2017 CS Lombardia Trophy and fourth-place finish at the 2017 CS Minsk-Arena Ice Star.
 He then went on to place fifth at the 2017 CS Golden Spin of Zagreb.

 At the 2018 Italian Championships, Righini won the silver medal behind Matteo Rizzo.
 As a result, Rizzo was given the sole Italian men's spot at the 2018 Winter Olympics.

 Righini retired from competitive figure skating following that season.

 Post-competitive career

 Following his retirement, Righini became a coach and choreographer.
 In fall of 2022, he announced that he had begun coaching at the Amodio Figure Skating Academy in Vaujany, France, alongside Florent Amodio.
 Among his students, was Luc Economides.
-As a choreographer, Righini has worked with:
+He has choreographed programs for: